mattermost/docs/source/install/cloud-changelog.md

  - The channel header is now decluttered to make it more obvious how to access Calls, Playbooks, and Boards when viewing a channel.
 All channel header icons registered by plugins are moved to the new Apps Bar, while Calls remains in the channel header.

 #### Collapsed Reply Threads (General Availability)
- - [Collapsed Reply Threads](XXXXXX link to CRT GA blog post) is now generally available.
-Please reference [this article](link to KB article XXXXXX) for more information.
+ - [Collapsed Reply Threads](https://docs.mattermost.com/channels/organize-conversations.html) is now generally available.
+Please reference [this article](https://mattermost.zendesk.com/knowledge/articles/6880701948564/en-us?brand_id=327479) for more information and guidance for enabling the feature.

 ### Improvements